FilipRuman/pages/src/content/docs/parser/setup.md

 ```
 ## Practice Tasks (Recommended)

 If you’re new to Rust, try these small exercises.
-They will strengthen your understanding of string manipulation witch is  crucial for writing a lexer.
+They will strengthen your understanding of string manipulation which is  crucial for writing a lexer.

-### Split a file into Vec<String> where each element is a line
+#### Split a file into Vec<String> where each element is a line

-### Read 15 characters at a time
+#### Read 15 characters at a time

-### Sort 15-character segments by their total character code sum
+#### Sort 15-character segments by their total character code sum
 Example:
 ``HELLO = 72 + 69 + 76 + 76 + 79 = 372``